Superalgos/Superalgos/docs/pages/suite/suite-design-space-interface.md

 Repeat the same procedure to remove a shortcut.

-{% include note.html content="When attempting to assign a shortcut with a keyboard combination that is already in use, the platform will notify of the issue.
-If you insist by hitting the same keyboard combination two more times, the platform will assign the shortcut as expected." %}
+{% include note.html content="When attempting to assign a shortcut with a keyboard combination that is already in use, the system will notify of the issue.
+If you insist by hitting the same keyboard combination two more times, the system will assign the shortcut as expected." %}

 ## Node's Menu